mydatamyconsent/dotnet-sdk/docs/DocumentsApi.md

 <a name="uploaddocumentforindividual"></a>
 # **UploadDocumentForIndividual**
-> string UploadDocumentForIndividual (Guid issueRequestId, System.IO.Stream? formFile = null)
+> string UploadDocumentForIndividual (Guid issueRequestId, System.IO.Stream formFile)

 Upload a document for issuance request of individual.